 You need to know how to take game, without accidentally wounding them and leaving them to suffer.
 Furthermore, you don’t want to miss a prize animal, all because you didn’t know how to properly take it down and missed it.

 It is not that difficult to learn basic animal anatomy.
 There are tons of charts and guides available out there.
-In fact, there are many 3D archery targets like this one that are shaped like whitetail deer, and are already marked for you with the animal’s best shooting locations.
+In fact, there are many 3D archery targets like this 3D Deer target that are shaped like whitetail deer and are already marked for you with the animal’s best shooting locations.